Tsukiyonocm/Reading-List/README.md

 2. <b>The Memory Police</b> by Yoko Ogawa (1-13-24) - This was a suprise and I found it somewhat enjoyable though quite different then anything I have probably read before.
 The basic premise is that the main character and the people who live on this island (somewhere around Japan), live a perfectly normal every day existence.
 The largest difference is that every now and again things disappears.
 What this means is that, say while you are sleeping, as this always seems to happen overnight, picture frames disappear.
 When you wake up in the morning, something feels off about your head, you see these things on your dresser but have no idea what they are.
 Eventually you realize they were things to hold pictures in but have no idea what they are called.
 Then you are required to remove them all from your house and dispose of them and never have them again.
 This is enforce by a sort of Nazi like storm trooper type unit call Memory Police.
 All around a fun read.

+3. <b>Sojourn</b> by R. A. Salvatore (1-29-23) - I believe I wrote it in the previous thoughts on these books, this series is just stunning and so glad I am re-reading it all these years later.
+This one takes Drizzt out of the Underdark and into the over world as he starts on the journey that he is well known for.
+Spectacular story, great characters and just the write mix of wit and emotion mixed in.
+Again the monologues of Drizzt are just spectacular and some of the best bits of the overall story.
+Frankly I feel I could write this for almost every book in the series that I have at least personally read.

 ### Currently Reading

 1. AI 2041 by Kai Fu Lee
-2. Sojourn: The Legend of Drizzt by R.A Salvatore
+2. Star Wars: Queens Shadow by E. K. Johnston

-### Current Book Completed Count as of 1/14/24
+### Current Book Completed Count as of 1/30/24

 Non-fiction - 1\
-Fiction - 2
+Fiction - 3